shlomi1993/intro-to-robotics/README.md

 **Presentation:** We had to present our strategy and red team to the class sevral days before the tournament, means we could change out strategy after the presentation.
 Here are the slides:
 > https://github.com/shlomi1993/Intro-to-Robotics/blob/main/reports/Robotics_ex4_Presentation.pdf

-Experiment's original definition:
+Experiment's original configuration:
 > https://github.com/shlomi1993/Intro-to-Robotics/blob/main/krembot_ws/config/tournament.argos

-But for developing our algotirhm using red team we used the custom definition:
+But for developing our algotirhm using red team we used a custom configuration:
 > https://github.com/shlomi1993/Intro-to-Robotics/blob/main/krembot_ws/config/tournament_redteam.argos

 Blue Team Controller: